WordPress Recommended Hosting – Proven and Best Price (Shared, VPS, Cloud)

 There are so many hosting companies today, and they all have amazing reviews on many websites.
 So how to pick one and be sure you are not making a mistake or paying more for something that can be found for less?

-That’s a great question and your best move is to make your own research and just pick one and go with it.
+That’s a great question and your best move is to do your research and just pick one and go with it.

 I recently found ScalaHosting and already tried it with a client’s project.